AnwarKhaddaj/anwarkhaddaj.github.io/README.md

     <p class="title-display">Welcome to my website! </p>
     <p class="p-display">
     I am a PhD student in Applied Mathematics at <a href="https://math.asu.edu/research/applied-mathematics" target="_blank">Arizona State University</a>. <br/><br/>
-    <span style="font-size: 15px">🧠</span>My research is on parameter estimation in differential equations, applied to the field of computational neuroscience.<br/><br/>
+    <span style="font-size: 15px">🧠</span>My research is on inverse problems and parameter estimation in differential equations, applied to the field of computational neuroscience and medical imaging.<br/><br/>
     <span style="font-size: 15px;">🖥️</span> I am passionate about applied mathematics, software engineering and high performance computing.
 Above all, I enjoy the excitement of tackling challenging scientific research problems. <br/><br/>
     <span style="font-size: 15px">📷</span> I recently got into photography and I enjoy adding captions to the pictures I take to bring them into perspective.
 Check out my page  <a href="https://www.instagram.com/captured_thoughtsandmemories/" target="_blank">here</a>. <br/><br/>
     <span style="font-size: 15px">👨‍💼</span> I am also interested in entrepreneurship.
 In fact, I cofounded a startup called <a href="https://www.instagram.com/stoodie.lb/" target="_blank">Stoodie</a> in September 2021, won Jury's choice award by Injaz Lebanon and several hackathons, and got funded by UNICEF Lebanon and the Kingdom of Netherlands.
 I also made it to national television in Lebanon.
 Check out my interview <a href="https://www.youtube.com/watch?v=7nYVsNGiFgs" target="_blank">here</a> at minute 12:20.